DANCING LEDGE PRODUCTIONS WRITER IN RESIDENCE AWARD

 Which is why we’ve set up a Writer in Residence award.

-Every September, UK literary agents are invited to send in material for new writers they represent who would like to be considered for the scheme.
+Every September (due to COVID our window for 2021 submissions opens in Jan 2021), UK literary agents are invited to send in material for new writers they represent who would like to be considered for the scheme.
 The writers submitted should have had at least one script produced in theatre, radio, TV or film, but no more than one in film or TV.

 We will then announce a shortlist, from which we will choose the eventual winner.